Renedy Singh: International career

-Renedy has been a regular sight in his national team India since 1998, until 2011.
-He later appeared in the 2002 World Cup Qualifiers, where they defeated teams like United Arab Emirates, Brunei and Yemen.
-India secured 11 points from 6 matches, same as Yemen, but finished behind them due to an inferior goal difference.
+Renedy was a regular for India from 1998 until 2011, as his ability to cross the ball with both feet made him a valuable asset.
+He appeared in the 2002 World Cup Qualifiers, where the Indian team defeated teams like the UAE, Brunei and Yemen.
+India secured 11 points from 6 matches (the same as Yemen), but finished behind them due to an inferior goal difference.

 He was a vital part of the Indian team that won the Nehru Cup International Football Tournament 2007 and also the 2008 AFC Challenge Cup.
-He is good at crossing and his pace making him an integral element of the Indian squad.
-While India lost the match, Renedy played a vital role for India against Bahrain in the 2011 Asian Cup setting up both goals scored by India.
+Renedy set up both Indian goals against Bahrain in the 2011 Asian Cup in an eventual 5–2 loss.

 Managerial history

 On 12 March 2019, Singh was appointed manager of I-League club NEROCA.
-He later went on to become interim manager of Indian Super League club East Bengal for 2021–22 season.
+He later went on to ISL club East Bengal as assistant coach.

+After his stint at East Bengal, Bengaluru FC roped in Renedy as their new assistant coach.
+Following the departure of Gerard Zaragoza on 14 November 2025, Renedy was announced as interim coach of the club.
+Eventually, on 14 January 2026, Bengaluru announced Renedy as the club's head coach for the 2026 season.